-Acalabrutinib is a small-molecule inhibitor of BTK.
+Acalabrutinib is a small-molecule inhibitor of Bruton tyrosine kinase (BTK).
 Acalabrutinib and its active metabolite, ACP-5862, form a covalent bond with a cysteine residue in the BTK active site, leading to inhibition of BTK enzymatic activity.
 BTK is a signaling molecule of the B cell antigen receptor (BCR) and cytokine receptor pathways.
 In B cells, BTK signaling results in activation of pathways necessary for B-cell proliferation, trafficking, chemotaxis, and adhesion.
-In nonclinical studies, acalabrutinib inhibited BTK-mediated activation of downstream signaling proteins CD86 and CD69 and inhibited malignant Bcell proliferation and tumor growth in mouse xenograft models.
+In nonclinical studies, acalabrutinib inhibited BTK-mediated activation of downstream signaling proteins CD86 and CD69 and inhibited malignant B-cell proliferation and tumor growth in mouse xenograft models.